facebook

 Meditation in Buddhism

-Within Buddhism, there are many different types of meditation.
-Each has slightly different goals.
-Some Buddhists practice metta, or loving-kindness meditation, which focuses the mind on sending loving energy to the self, to others, and to the world as a whole.
-The goal is to create more peace and harmony in the world and in a person’s own life.
-Those who practice Nichiren Buddhism focus their meditation on a mantra (brief saying) such as Nam myoho renge kyo, which translates roughly as, ‘Let me be one with the stream.’
-This type of meditation seeks to bring peace, calmness, and clarity to the practitioner.
-The practitioner then seeks to bring these gifts to those around them.
+Within Buddhism, there are many different types of meditation practice.
+Some Buddhists practice metta, or loving-kindness meditation, which focuses the mind on sending loving energy to the self, others, and the world.
+The goal focuses on creating more peace and harmony in the world and in a personโ€™s life.
+Those who practice Nichiren Buddhism focus their meditation on a mantra (brief saying) such as Nam myoho renge kyo, or “Let me be one with the stream.”
+This type of meditation primarily seeks to bring peace, calmness, and mental clarity to the practitioner.

 Embodied Meditation Practices in Buddhist Traditions

-The Islamic tradition
+The Islamic Tradition

-The daily prayers (salaat) required of Muslims are themselves an act of meditation.
-The practicing Muslim takes an intentional break in the activities of the day to quiet the mind and focus their thoughts, breath, and body on Allah, surrendering their human stresses to a greater power, one that holds us all.
-Some may not think of Muslim prayer as an act of meditation.
-However, it is an example of pausing throughout the day to be mindful of one’s source and to connect to a greater force.
+The daily prayers (salaat) are an act of meditation in the Muslim faith.
+The practicing Muslim takes intentional breaks during the day to quiet the mind and focus the thoughts, breath, and body on Allah.
+To that end, meditation for a Muslim requires surrendering to a greater power.
+Regular pauses throughout the day enable one to be mindful of oneโ€™s source.

-The Jewish tradition
+The Jewish Tradition

-Some Jewish mystics suggest that we may find that oneness with God or join the universal stream of consciousness and “God-knowing” by using different combinations of Hebrew letters as mantras to invoke the names of God.
-Jewish meditation can also involve recitation of the Sh’ma or other daily prayers with attention to breath, tone, and posture.
-A practitioner uses familiar words and prayers to anchor one’s thoughts and to clear “mind noise.”
-This aids one in reaching a sense of peace in mind, body, and spirit.
-Jewish practitioners simply use the repertoire of Jewish prayer and tradition to enter a meditative state.
+Jewish mystics suggest we may find oneness with God or join the universal stream of consciousness and โ€œGod-knowingโ€ by using different combinations of Hebrew letters as mantras to invoke the names of God.
+Jewish meditation can also involve recitation of the Shema or other daily prayers with attention to breathing, tone, and posture.
+A practitioner uses familiar words and prayers to anchor oneโ€™s thoughts and clear any โ€œmind noise.โ€ Jewish followers commonly use prayers found in the Torah to enter a meditative state.

-In the Christian tradition
+In the Christian Tradition

-In recent decades, some prominent Christian teachers such as Richard Foster and Dallas Willard have reintroduced practices associated with the desert fathers and monastic orders and have written volumes on spiritual formation and the practice of spiritual disciplines.
-Meditation is listed as one of the “inward disciplines,” along with prayer, fasting, and Bible study.
+In recent decades, prominent Christian teachers like Richard Foster and Dallas Willard have sought to reintroduce practices associated with the desert fathers and monastic orders.
+In writing about spiritual formation and the practice of spiritual disciplines, both Foster and Willard list meditation as one of the โ€œinward disciplines,โ€ along with prayer, fasting, and Bible study.

 Meditation in the Bible

-In the New Testament, Paul in 1 Timothy 4:15 admonishes Timothy to “not neglect” or in the KJV “meditate” on his teachings.
-Similarly, in Philippians 4:8 Christians are instructed to “think on” things that are good.
-These passages fit well with the conception of meditation and deep contemplation in pursuit of God.
+In the New Testament, Paul admonishes Timothy not to neglect his teachings in 1 Timothy 4:15, and the KJV translates it to say โ€œmeditateโ€ on his teachings.
+Similarly, Philippians 4:8 instructs Christians to โ€œthink onโ€ things that are good.
+These passages give more support to the concept that meditation involves deep contemplation in pursuit of God.

 Mindfulness Movement

-Meditation is not always connected to a religious tradition.
-In recent decades the Mindfulness movement has grown in popularity and accessibility.
-It encompasses the practices of traditional religions without specifying any of them.
+In recent decades, the mindfulness movement has grown in popularity and accessibility.
 This brings meditation and peace-seeking practices to everyone, regardless of their religious or spiritual identities.
-The mindfulness movement is a secular model that seeks to train both individuals and groups to intentionally quiet the mind, focus on the breath, and perceive one’s thoughts without judgment or engagement.
+Science has proven the positive effects on brain structure with just a few regular minutes of meditation.
+The mindfulness movement is a secular model for chronic stress that seeks to train individuals and groups to quiet the mind intentionally, focus on breathing, and perceive oneโ€™s thoughts without judgment or engagement.

 Accessible to Everyone, Anytime, Anywhere